It’s absurd to say Opuni wrote letters at COCOBOD – Witness

 He explained that as the “practices and procedures” at COCOBOD, though the chief executive does not write letters, certain letters are signed by him based on their “significance”.

-“My Lord, the first accused does not write letters.
-The first accused signs letters,” Mr. Dodoo, who served on the board of COCOBOD for eight years as well as its Entity Tender Committee told the High Court presided over by a justice of the Supreme Court, Justice Clemence Jackson Honyenuga on Monday.
+“My Lord the first accused does not write letters.
+The first accused signs letters,” Mr. Dodoo who served on the board of COCOBOD for 8 years as well as its Entity Tender Committee told the High Court presided over by a justice of the Supreme Court, Justice Clemence Jackson Honyenuga on Monday.

 “My Lord, procurement letters as alleged to be written by the first accused is totally false, but signed by the first accused, I agree,” the witness stressed.

-The prosecution went further to put to the witness that “all the letters signed by the first accused were authored by him”.
+Prosecution went further to put to the witness that, “all the letters signed by the first accused were authored by him”.

 Meanwhile, the former Director of Finance has suggested that the charges levelled against Dr. Stephen Opuni were trumped up.

-Evelyn Keelson, after a strenuous effort to discredit the evidence of the witness, put it to him, “you have only come to help the first accused as your former boss and not based on personal knowledge”.
+Evelyn Keelson after strenuous effort to discredit the evidence of the witness, put it to him, “you have only come to help the first accused as your former boss and not based on personal knowledge”.

 But Justice Honyenuga had to rein in the witness: “As to whether it is concocted or not, leave it to the court to decide.”

-Mr. Dodoo had earlier disagreed with the prosecution that Dr. Opuni reviewed the scientific report on lithovit fertiliser and wrote a letter to approve the same.
+Mr. Dodoo had earlier disagreed with the prosecution that Dr. Opuni reviewed the scientific report on lithovit fertilizer and wrote a letter to approve same.

-He emphasised, “No, my Lord, and I will explain.
-The first accused (A1) does not write letters, but letters of that nature going out of COCOBOD will have to be signed by A1.
-My Lord, COCOBOD is a big organisation and has established procedures, so A1 does not just pick letters and signs.
-My Lord, in any case, A1 has no computer or anything in his office for letter writing.
+He emphasized, “No my lord and I will explain.
+The first accused (A1) does not write letters but letters of that nature going out of COCOBOD will have to be signed by A1.
+My lord, COCOBOD is a big organisation and has established procedures so A1 does not just pick letters and sign.
+My lord, in any case A1 has no computer or anything in his office for letter writing.
 So looking at COCOBOD procedures which I know, it will be preposterous for anyone to think that the chief executive writes letters.”

 Read excerpts of the proceedings